Hoptroff & Lee

 Antiques in the Alley

 Once, it could be argued, the word "antique" conjured up dusty, musty old items, stored in dark, clock-ticking shops often hidden away from the mainstream of life.
-They attracted the wealthy collector who appreciated the finer, preserved pieces of a bygone age.
-Most antique items were firmly out of the reach or interest of the common man in the street.
-Many now argue that there aren't any true antique shops anymore and that antique items aren't really antiques.
+They attracted the wealthy collector who appreciated the finer, preserved pieces of a bygone age, and may have added to the buyers' status!
+Most antique items were firmly out of the reach or interest of the common person in the street.
+Many now say that there aren't any true antique shops anymore and that antique items aren't really antiques.
 This has led to the definition of a true antique being a minimum of 100 years old: reassuring to many and, of course, a good guide to work with.

 In the blog below we look at all of these terms and how they have become defined over the years.

 Antiques in the modern age has to embrace the traditional and the nouveau, the used and the inspired.
 This ensures its survival, and it does this by attracting a much wider audience.